google/json_serializable.dart/json_serializable/README.md

 Once you have added the annotations to your code you then need to run the code generator to generate the missing `.g.dart` generated dart files.

+With a Dart package, run `pub run build_runner build` in the package directory.

-With Flutter you run `flutter pub run build_runner build` in your project directory.
+With a Flutter package, run `flutter pub run build_runner build` in your package directory.

 # Annotation values